alanzanattadev/atom-molecule-dev-environment/doc/plugin-creator/create-plugin.md

 Using the Language Server Protocol, Molecule can:

-  * Receive diagnostics from the tool, and display them in the Diagnostic panel
+  * Receive diagnostics from the tool, and display them in the Diagnostic Subpanel
   * Integrate them to the linter (e.g. highlight syntax errors in red).
   * When the user clicks on a diagnostic, open the relevant file at the relevant location (e.g. where the syntax error is).